StuartvdLee/dotfiles/Git/README.md

 ## Remarks
 The `.gitconfig` file was removed from tracking in git to prevent changes (such as adding your name or e-mail) from being pushed to the remote.
 This was done by running `git update-index --skip-worktree Git/.gitconfig`.

-If there are changes made to the `.gitconfig` file that need to be pushed to the remote, simply run `git update-index --no-skip-worktree Git/.gitconfig` to include these changes. ***Don't forget to revert this again!***
+If changes are made to the `.gitconfig` file that need to be pushed to the remote, simply run `git update-index --no-skip-worktree Git/.gitconfig` to include these changes. ***Don't forget to revert this again!***